-HRFF is one of the longest-running and most respected queer film festivals in the country, celebrating its 30th anniversary in 2019.
-It is especially well known as a gateway for new work from Hawaii, the Pacific Islands and Asia, and is a member of the Asia Pacific Queer Film Festival Alliance.
+HRFF is one of the longest-running and most respected queer film festivals in the country, celebrating its 31st anniversary in 2020.
+It is especially well known as a bridge from Hawaii, the Pacific Islands and Asia to mainland USA, and is a member of the Asia Pacific Queer Film Festival Alliance.

 The festival uses the power of film to raise awareness, engage, energize, and instill a sense of pride and respect in Hawaiiʻis thriving lesbian, gay, bisexual, queer, transgender and mahu community.
 The festival is presented annually by the Honolulu Gay and Lesbian Cultural Foundation, a self-supporting non-profit 501(c)3, in honor of Hawaii LGBT pioneer Adam Baran.